 Accounts receivables are asset accounts reflecting amounts due from persons or organizations for goods and services furnished by the court.
-This does not include amounts due from other funds or governments (these are considered "due froms").
+This does not include amounts due from other funds or governments.

-- Processing of Accounts Receivable The court manager is responsible for ensuring the court is reimbursed/paid for all services rendered.
+Processing of Accounts Receivable The court manager is responsible for ensuring the court is reimbursed/paid for all services rendered.
 At the end of each month, the court manager's designee will prepare an invoice for all receivables.
-The invoice is coded to the appropriate account, fund, grant, and sub-account, if necessary.
-The court manager reviews the invoices and returns them to the designee for distribution and posting to the general ledger. - 2.
-Processing of Cash Receipts
+The invoice is coded to the appropriate account, fund, grant, and sub-account, as needed...
+The court manager reviews the invoices and returns them to the designee for distribution and posting to the general ledger.

+2. Processing of Cash Receipts

-Cash receipts are the checks received in the mail, cash payments, money orders or any other form of payments the court receives.
+Cash receipts are the checks received in the mail, cash payments, money orders, electronic fund transfers (EFT's), automatic clearing house (ACH) transfers, or any other form of payments the court receives.

-- Processing of Cash Receipts -- The court manager will designate someone to receive cash receipts, record documents in the general ledger, and process deposit slips for bank deposits.
-The court manager will ensure all payments received by mail have been logged and copied/scanned for appropriate auditing at the end of the month. - Review and Posting of Cash Receipts -- The court manager will review the cash receipts reports and documentation prior to the posting to the general ledger. - Bank Deposits/Direct Deposits -- The court manager will designate someone to go to the bank to complete deposits, will coordinate a courier service, or will ensure remote deposit service is utilized.
+- Processing of Cash Receipts -- The court manager will designate someone to receive cash receipts, record electronic fund transfers (EFT's), record Automated Clearing House (ACH) transfers, record documents in the general ledger, and process deposit slips for bank deposits.
+The court manager will ensure all payments received by mail have been logged and copied/scanned for appropriate auditing at the end of the month. - Review and Posting of Cash Receipts -- The court manager will review the cash receipts reports and documentation prior to the posting to the general ledger. - Bank Deposits/Direct Deposits -- The court manager will designate someone to go to the bank to complete deposits with necessary security, will coordinate a courier service, and/or will ensure remote deposit service is utilized.
 The court's financial policies will dictate how often deposits or processing of cash receipts should be completed. - Documentation of Deposits -- Deposit slips and documentation will be filed in the accounting office or scanned for inclusion in the accounting system.
-Court retention policy will specify how long financial records are maintained.

-Monthly Close -- At the end of the month, the court manager or designee will review the cash receipts log and ensure that all cash receipts have been processed.
-If a cash receipt had not been processed, the court manager will conduct an investigation and rectify the problem.
+The court's record retention policy will specify how long financial records are maintained. - Monthly Close -- At the end of the month, the court manager or designee will review the cash receipts log and ensure that all cash receipts have been processed.
+If a cash receipt has not been processed, the court manager will conduct an investigation and rectify the problem.
 In addition, the court manager will review all bank statement reconciliation reports to ensure accuracy.
 If there are any discrepancies, the court manager will investigate and rectify.